rotundasoftware/cartero/README.md

 ### The asset library

 You keep all your assets, regardless of type, in your application's **_asset library_** (except for assets that are just used by a particular page, which can be stored with that page's template - see below).
-Each subdirectory of your asset library defines a **_bundle_** that may contain javascript files, stylesheets, and templates.
+Each subdirectory of your asset library defines a **_bundle_** that may contain javascript files, stylesheets, templates, and images.
 Additionally, each bundle may contain a `bundle.json` file, which contains meta-data about that bundle, such as any dependencies on other bundles.
 For example, take the following directory structure.
 (The contents of `bundle.json` are inlined.)

 ```
 assetLibrary/